Assisi

 Cathedral of St. Rufino

+The Duomo of San Rufino looks out onto the Piazza del Duomo.
 The impressive Romanesque facade dating from 1140 is adorned with three rose-windows and symbolic sculptures.
 The interior was altered in the 16 C, but there is still the baptismal font where St. Francis and St. Claire were baptised.
 The Cappella del Sacramento, the wooden choir, the Roman cistern, the crypt and the museum are points of interest.

 Cathedral of St. Rufino